bNhN-0/RIOS-----Retail-Intelligence-Optimization-System/README.md

 ## Project Context

-Developed during a hackathon in March 2026, RIOS represents a full-stack system that combines **AI, analytics, and real-world business logic** into a deployable concept.
+Developed during the Applied Artificial Intelligence Innovation Challenge 2026 (AIIC 2026) Hackathon on March 31, 2026, RIOS represents a full-stack system that combines AI, analytics, and real-world business logic into a deployable concept.

 ---